 To file your tax return, you’ll need a few key pieces of personal information, including your name, date of birth, social security number and bank account information (if you’re signing up for direct deposit).
 You’d be surprised at how many people have their taxes rejected for providing the wrong basic information.
 Don’t forget to spend some time and check yours carefully before including it correctly on your tax return.

-In order to file an accurate return, you’ll need to report all of the income you received for 2017 tax year.
+In order to file an accurate return, you’ll need to report all of the income you received for the 2017 tax year.
 This figure encompasses more than just your salary.
-Interest and dividend payments, freelance compensation, social security checks, retirement plan benefits, and any other earning you collected during the year are all considered as your total income.
+Interest and dividend payments, freelance compensation, social security checks, retirement plan benefits, and any other earnings you collected during the year are all considered part of your total income.

 |Tax Form||Information Included on Form|

 |W-2||Wage and tax statement|

 |1099-DIV||Dividends and distributions from investment|

 |Alimony Payment Summary||Alimony amount paid to you by your former spouse|